DNA cross-linking and monoadduct repair in nitrosourea-treated human tumour cells

 Abstract

-The 1-(2-chloroethyl)-1-nitrosoureas are potent anti-cancer drugs which produce DNA inter-strand cross-links in a two-step reaction sequence.
-The first step was proposed to be an addition of a chloroethyl group to a guanine-O6 position of DNA; the second step, which occurs over a period of several hours in the absence of free drug, could then form an interstrand cross-link by the slow reaction of the bound chloroethyl group with a nucleophilic site on the opposite DNA strand.
-The delay between the formation of chloroethyl monoadducts and the formation of inter-strand cross-links allows time for a DNA repair mechanism, capable of removing the monoadducts, to prevent the cross-linking.
-We recently proposed this mechanism to account for a difference in inter-strand cross-linking between a normal and a transformed human cell strain.
-Day and his coworkers (see refs 7, 8 and previous paper) found that some human tumour cell strains (designated Mer- phenotype) are deficient in the ability to repair O6-methylguanine lesions in DNA.
-We therefore hypothesized that the repair function that removes O6-methylguanine residues from DNA would also remove chloroethyl monoadducts and hence prevent chloroethylnitrosourea-induced inter-strand cross-linking.
-We now present evidence that supports this hypothesis and indicates also that the O6-methylguanine repair confers resistance to cell killing by chloroethylnitrosourea.
+The 1-(2-chloroethyl)-1-nitrosoureas are potent anti-cancer drugs which produce DNA interstrand cross-links in a 2-step reaction sequence.
+The 1st step was proposed to be an addition of a chloroethyl group to a guanine-O6 position of DNA; the 2nd-step, which occurs over several hours in the absence of free drug, could then form an interstrand cross-link by the slow reaction of the bound chloroethyl group with a nucleophilic site on the opposite DNA strand.
+The delay between the formation of chlorethyl monoadducts and the formation of interstrand cross-links allows time for a DNA repair mechanism, capable of removing the monoadducts, to prevent the cross-linking.
+This mechanism was proposed to account for a difference in interstrand cross-linking between a normal and a transformed human cell strain.
+Some human tumor cell strains (designated Mer- phenotype) are deficient in the ability to repair O6-methylguanine lesions in DNA.
+The repair function that removes O6-methylguanine residues from DNA might also remove chloroethyl monoadducts and hence prevent chloroethylnitrosourea-induced interstrand cross-linking.
+Evidence is presented that supports this hypothesis and indicates that the O6-methylguanine repair confers resistance to cell killing by chloroethylnitrosourea.

 Keywords